jstricklin/java-notes-api/README.md

 ### Installation

-The easiest way to run this server on your localhost is to:
+To install and run this server on your localhost:

+- Clone this repo and cd into the new directory

-- For MacOS type the command below into your terminal
+- On MacOS, type the command below into your terminal

 ```brew install maven```